Join our Postgraduate Open Day - Sat 24 June

 Why study this course?

-• Location – teaching takes place primarily in the Barber Institute of Fine Arts – one of the finest art galleries in the country – surrounded by works from world-renowned artists and sculptors, from Jan Steen to Auguste Rodin.
+• Location – Teaching takes place on the University’s unique campus, where students have access to a wide range of art, sculpture and heritage collections.
 The campus prides itself with sculptures by Barbara Hepworth and Eduardo Paolozzi.
 The University has also a non-western art collection, particularly strong in African masks and artefacts.
 We are located at the heart of a thriving city, considered the second city of the UK in terms of population, with excellent public transport and a vibrant portfolio of established and emerging art galleries and art organisations including Ikon, a well-known, internationally acclaimed contemporary art venue and the BMAG, a gallery specialising in the Pre-Raphaelites and a forerunner in being a community-oriented site that collects and exhibits objects from all ethnic groups.
 Needless to say that we have established contacts with a large number of these art galleries and organisations, explaining also the high employability rate of our students.
 Unique of our location is that we are situated in the middle of England, which allows easy access to the north and south, but also east and west.

 • Join an active and vibrant student community – you will benefit from a lively, supportive and intellectually stimulating postgraduate community, providing an ideal environment in which to study.
 You will have the opportunity to become active members of both departmental and university-wide research communities and help plan, organise and participate in public lectures, research seminars and the History of Art annual symposia.